What exactly is Segway Polo?

 What distinguishes your Segway Polo league from others I can find online?

 We’ve redesigned our Segway Polo from the ground up to be a safer and more fun and engaging game.
 A larger game ball eliminates Segways from driving up onto it, and minimizes falls from doing so.
 The ball is also lighter, which allows it to be lifted from the field floor for a more 3-dimensional game.
 Our mallets are actually Wiffle ball bats which don’t get jammed in Segway wheel wells and hurt much less when they rarely, yet undoubtedly, hit other players.
 Finally, our rules are designed to maximize safety and fun, in that order.

 How did this all start?

 Tyler’s Mystery Tours began playing Segway Polo as an offering for team-building events and private parties.
 As a result, we’ve discovered how ridiculously fun it is, how gameplay just doesn’t get old, and we’ve gathered a following of players who want league play.
-This winter league is just the beginning with hopeful expansions to San Francisco city, Oakland, and beyond in the spring and summer seasons.
+Our winter Redwood City league was just the beginning with summer expansions to San Francisco City and Oakland.
 If you’d like to keep up to date, register to our newsletter to receive pertinent announcements.

 Hit us up at email@example.com